jeffstephens/cloud-plex/README.md

 Open [http://localhost:8888/web](http://localhost:8888/web) in a web browser and follow the setup steps.
 After connecting to your Plex account, you can close the tunnel and use Plex as you normally do.

+### Updating Plex

+If the server is out of date, follow [these instructions](https://brianli.com/how-to-update-plex-media-server-on-ubuntu/) to install the latest version of Plex via SSH.